Congenital Anomolies - Lid Disorders

 - More commonly the lower lid

-- Often spontaneously resolves in the originally years of life
+- Often spontaneously resolves in the initially years of life

 - Surgery only indicated for severe cases